jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 >
 > Notice, that the collections in the solution have `items` containing the sub-elements.

-A codebase contributor can finally ask the toolkit to write the new code for them!
+A codebase contributor can now finally ask the toolkit to write the new API code for them!

-`automate using "<SOLUTIONID>" --execute-command "Generate"`
+`automate execute "<SOLUTIONID>" --command "Generate"`

 > This command runs the `Generate` Launch Point (on the root pattern element), which runs the configured commands, that generates the code files from all the code templates.
-The code is written into the codebase at the relevant locations.
+The code is written into the codebase of  the `RoadRunner` projects at the configured locations.

-> If any of the required properties are not set, or any required elements/collections are missing, then validation errors will be displayed.
-You can manually validate the solution with this command: `automate validate "<SOLUTIONID>"`
+> If any of the required properties (of attributes) are not set, or any required elements of collections are missing, then appropriate validation errors will be displayed explaining the problem.
+>
+> You can manually validate the solution at any time, with this command: `automate validate "<SOLUTIONID>"`

 The `RoadRunner` codebase should now look like this: